Boeing to place much of 777X design work outside Seattle

 “However, at this time, no decisions have been made about 777X design or build in Puget Sound,” the memo said.

-Washington state Governor Jay Inslee called Boeing’s decision “disappointing” and vowed to “compete boldly and aggressively to win this work.”

-Spreading out work on Boeing’s biggest new plane program was seen as a blow to engineers in Washington state and a possible sign that the jobs of building the more-efficient version of Boeing’s best-selling wide-body plane could migrate to lower-cost, nonunion states, especially Boeing’s production facility in South Carolina.
+The news was seen as a blow to engineering workers in Washington state and a sign that the jobs building the more efficient version of Boeing’s best-selling wide-body plane could migrate to lower-cost, nonunion states, especially Boeing’s production facility in South Carolina.

-The governor learned specifics of Boeing’s plan on Wednesday morning, said Alex Pietsch, director of the governor’s aerospace office.
+Washington state officials and congressional members did not immediately respond to requests for comment.

-Union officials said that despite the surprise move, they expected some 777X work will be sourced from the Puget Sound region.
+Union officials said they expected some 777X work will be sourced from the Puget Sound region.

-Shifting entirely away from the Everett factory could bring problems similar to those experienced with Boeing’s 787 Dreamliner, which suffered a series of glitches, including unstable, overheating batteries and mechanical failures.
-Design and parts for the 787 were sourced from suppliers worldwide.
+Shifting entirely away from the Everett factory, they said, likely would bring problems similar to those experienced with Boeing’s 787 Dreamliner, which has suffered a series of glitches, including unstable, overheating batteries and repeated mechanical failures.
+Design and parts for the 787 were sourced from suppliers around the globe.

 “As engineering tasks are shared with other talented engineering groups, we fully expect Puget Sound to play the key integrating role needed to avoid a replication of the problems experienced by the 787 program.”

-Boeing’s strategy makes sense and the company is unlikely to spread work around to the extent it did on the 787, said Russell Solomon, an analyst at Moody’s Investors Service in New York.

-“While you don’t want to spread yourself too thin, you never really want to have all your eggs in one basket,” he said.
-“All else being equal I can see the merit to some further diversification of production lines away from Washington state, and particularly into South Carolina.”

-Boeing has made no secret that it is considering whether to build the 777X at its factory in North Charleston, South Carolina, and it is acquiring about 270 acres of land adjacent to that factory.
+Boeing has been considering whether to build the 777X at its factory in North Charleston, South Carolina, and is acquiring land adjacent to that factory.
 But the company reiterated on Wednesday that it has not yet decided where to build the jet.

 “We are studying our options on build work for the 777X, but no decisions have been made at this point,” Boeing spokesman Doug Alder said.